- JGI Data Policy

 The JGI has a strong interest in seeing that the data produced by the facility result in scientific publications.
-The collaborator has the right to produce manuscripts for publication and the responsibility for leading the efforts to do so, and JGI expects acknowledgment (see Auspice Statement below) for the generation of sequence and any other contributions, such as assembly, finishing, analysis, annotation, verification, creation of genome browsers, etc.
+JGI users and collaborators have the right to produce manuscripts for publication and the responsibility for leading the efforts to do so, and JGI expects acknowledgment (see Auspice Statement below) for the generation of sequence or metabolomic data, DNA synthesized, and any other contributions, such as assembly, analysis, annotation, verification, creation of genome browsers, etc.

-The collaborators and JGI together reserve the right to publish the first analysis of genomic data produced at the facility, provided this is done in a timely fashion.
+The users, collaborators and JGI together aim to publish the first analysis of data produced at the facility, provided this is done in a timely fashion.
 The publications resulting from such efforts should specify the collaborative nature of the project, and authorship is expected to include all those contributing significantly to the work.

-The JGI has significant experience and capabilities with regard to genome analysis, annotation, and comparative analysis.
-If JGI personnel contribute substantially to post-sequencing work and the production of a manuscript, JGI contributors are expected to be credited as authors contributing to those aspects of the publication.
-If, by agreement with the collaborator, JGI staff take a lead role in the analysis, planning, writing, and editing of the manuscript, those individuals are expected to appear as first and/or senior authors of the paper.
+The JGI has significant experience and capabilities in the analysis, annotation, comparative analysis, and interpretation of sequence, metabolomics, and functional genomics data types as well as in advanced assembly and engineering strategies for DNA synthesis applications.
+If JGI personnel contribute substantially to data generation and analysis or DNA synthesis and engineering work in a way that goes beyond the deliverables for JGI standard products and/or make substantial intellectual contributions to the production of a manuscript, it is best practice to credit those individuals as authors on the publication for their contributions.
+Authorship arrangements should reflect the respective contributions of collaborators and users.
+For example if, by agreement with the collaborator, JGI staff take a lead role in the analysis, planning, writing, and editing of the manuscript, it is best practice for those individuals to appear as first and/or senior authors of the paper.

-Any external publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) JGI-EMSL initiative should contain the following Auspice Statement in the acknowledgments:
+Any publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) JGI-EMSL program should contain the following Auspice Statement in the acknowledgments:

-“(A portion of) This research was performed under the Facilities Integrating Collaborations for User Science (FICUS) initiative and used resources at the DOE Joint Genome Institute and the Environmental Molecular Sciences Laboratory, which are DOE Office of Science User Facilities.
-Both facilities are sponsored by the Office of Biological and Environmental Research and operated under Contract Nos.
+“(A portion of) This research was performed under the Facilities Integrating Collaborations for User Science (FICUS) program (proposal: INSERT PROPOSAL AWARD DOI(S) HERE) and used resources at the DOE Joint Genome Institute (https://ror.org/04xm1d337) and the Environmental Molecular Sciences Laboratory (https://ror.org/04rc0xn13), which are DOE Office of Science User Facilities operated under Contract Nos.
 DE-AC02-05CH11231 (JGI) and DE-AC05-76RL01830 (EMSL).”

-Any external publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) JGI-NERSC initiative should contain the following Auspice Statement in the acknowledgments:
+Any publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) JGI-NERSC program should contain the following Auspice Statement in the acknowledgments:

-“(A portion of) This research was performed under the Facilities Integrating Collaborations for User Science (FICUS) initiative and used resources at the DOE Joint Genome Institute (JGI) and the National Energy Research Scientific Computing Center (NERSC).
-Both are DOE Office of Science User Facilities sponsored by the Office of Biological and Environmental Research (JGI) and the Office of Advanced Scientific Computing Research (NERSC) and operated under Contract No. DE-AC02-05CH11231.”
+“(A portion of) This research was performed under the Facilities Integrating Collaborations for User Science (FICUS) program (proposal: INSERT PROPOSAL AWARD DOI(S) HERE) and used resources at the DOE Joint Genome Institute (JGI) (https://ror.org/04xm1d337) and the National Energy Research Scientific Computing Center (NERSC) (https://ror.org/05v3mvq14), which are DOE Office of Science User Facilities operated under Contract No. DE-AC02-05CH11231.”

 DOE Funding Acknowledgment: please follow the DOE Office of Science guidelines for news releases: https://science.osti.gov/Funding-Opportunities/Acknowledgements